ABV: 4.5%

 Origin: Mexborough, South Yorkshire, England

-Always keen to take recommendations from Roger, I was delighted when Bengal Tiger appeared in at the in 2009, and not at all disappointed with my sample.
-Despite the relatively low gravity this is intended as an English India with rather more character than other common session beers bearing that designation, thus the name.
+Always keen to take recommendations from Roger, I was delighted when Bengal Tiger appeared in cask at the Great British Beer Festival in 2009, and not at all disappointed with my sample.
+Despite the relatively low gravity this is intended as an English India Pale Ale with rather more character than other common session beers bearing that designation, thus the name.

 It’s a slightly hazy warm amber beer with an off-white head and a glyceriney, nettly and very fragrant aroma, with almost an elderflower perfume.
 The flowery theme continues on the sweetish palate which also has notes of ginger and grapefruit marmalade, artichokes and peach, meaty tones and a fresh hopsack bitterness.
 The sacky bittersweet finish has developing pepper over apricot nectar.
 So lots of hops character, but not overwhelming or overbalanced, resulting in a superbly drinkable beer.